 Plaintiff lawyers described this as a “knowledge remedy,” citing a recent article by University of Connecticut Law School professor Alexandra Lahav, who believes corporations that are accused of wrongdoing should in essence be required to pay for research to determine whether their behavior actually harmed anyone.
 The science panel’s decision will be binding on Monsanto and the class members, meaning if it finds a link they can use that evidence in future litigation.

-In a startling concession by lawyers who stand to earn $4 billion from Roundup litigation, however, the Lieff Cabraser attorneys now say if the science panel finds no link, “there was no scientific basis for them to sue Monsanto to begin with” and “the public can use Roundup products without fear.”
+In a startling concession, the Lieff Cabraser attorneys now say if the science panel finds no link, “there was no scientific basis for them to sue Monsanto to begin with” and “the public can use Roundup products without fear.”
 The lawyers also criticize the very system that is making them rich, saying the question of causation “should have the same answer in every case.”

 “In the absence of a settlement that generates an issue-preclusive, class-wide determination of this question, both plaintiffs and Monsanto will incur endless expense and endless risk as that question is posed to different juries for different answers over and over again,” they say.

-None of this uncertainty will apply to their own clients, since they are excluded from the class and will receive the bulk of the money in individual settlements.
+None of this uncertainty will apply to MDL plaintiffs, since they are excluded from the class and will receive the bulk of the money in individual settlements.
 In a conference call with reporters Wednesday, Bayer’s Baumann said the company has no idea how much of the $8-9 billion will go to the lawyers in fees, but the standard rate, which lawyers rarely deviate from, is around 30% plus often substantial expenses.
 That could mean the average plaintiff gets around $50,000.

 There are several large hurdles facing Monsanto and the plaintiff lawyers to get this agreement completed.
 Judge Chhabria must approve its terms, including the novel settlement class, which appears to have been primarily negotiated by lawyers representing plaintiffs whose interests are directly opposed to the class.
 Lieff Cabraser attempted to address this by naming two outside attorneys to represent subclasses of potential claimants, people currently diagnosed with NHL and Roundup consumers with no signs of disease.